-The Conceptual Framework document details the principles, objectives, assumptions, and definitions that guide SASB’s thinking and approach to Standard-setting/revising.
-The Conceptual Framework project will clarify and strengthen these core principles and concepts that govern SASB’s Standards.
+The Conceptual Framework document details the principles, objectives, assumptions, and definitions that guided the thinking and approach to setting and revising SASB Standards.
+The Conceptual Framework project seeks to clarify and strengthen these core principles and concepts that governed SASB Standards.

-SASB’s Conceptual Framework document was published in February of 2017 and does not reflect SASB’s updated mission statement, nor does not reflect SASB’s global reach, and the document contains outdated assumptions, definitions, and data.
+SASB’s Conceptual Framework document was originally published in February of 2017.
+This version does not reflect SASB’s updated mission statement in 2018, nor does not reflect the global reach of SASB Standards, and the document contains outdated assumptions, definitions, and data.
 The exposure draft of the updated Conceptual Framework was published in August 2020.

 Published Documents & Supplemental Materials